..

 Why did you choose Kyrgyzstan to travel by bike?

-For many reasons, but above all because the Silk Road and the Pamir Highway are classics for cycling travellers .
-After having suffered quite a bit from the cold last year in Iceland I was looking for a less icy destination (I brought back some very nice blue frostbites from there 😀 )
+For several reasons, but above all the Silk Road and the Pamir Highway, which are classics for cyclists .
+After suffering quite a bit from the cold last year in Iceland, I I was looking for a slightly less icy destination.
+I brought back some very pretty blue frostbite from there 😀 )

 Where have you travelled before?

-Especially Scotland, Iceland, England, France and, of course, Italy.
+Especially in Scotland, Iceland, England, France and, of course, Italy.

 How is Kyrgyzstan different?